 If you’re stuck, consider trying one of the many productivity apps on the marketplace.
 Many of them are free to use, so it’s worth a shot.
 What works for one person may not work as well for another, so keep trying different things to see what sticks.

 Here are a few popular productivity apps:

 - Pomodoro – Instead of being one app, Pomodoro is a category of productivity apps based on the Pomodoro Technique, which purports that we’re most productive when we take mini-breaks every 25 minutes.
-Developed by Francesco Cirillo in his college years, this technique allows you to focus only on one task for a short period of time before you take a break and get back to work.
+Developed by Francesco Cirillo in his college years, this technique allows you to focus only on one task for a short period before you take a break and get back to work.
 The idea is kind of akin to the concept of taking everything day-by-day.
-Instead, with the Pomodoro technique, you’re taking everything in 25-minute increments.
+Instead, with the Pomodoro Technique, you’re taking everything in 25-minute increments.

 - Any.do – Any.do has a simple interface that most users appreciate.
 It consolidates your calendar, emails, and to-dos and allows you to set reminders for anything.
 This app can help remind you to keep your day on schedule.